Milan Dobson - Regional Manager (Waikato)

 Donna Corboy - Regional Manager (Southern)

-One thing I have in common with Joyce is our passion for the stage.
+Outside of work, I am passionate about theatre.
 I once starred in a small movie and performed on stage at the Christchurch Repertory Theatre.
 One thing the theatre teaches you is to be afraid of nothing!

-If you’re ever down south, I’ll buy the coffee!
+If you’re ever down south, let’s chat – I’ll buy the coffee!

 Wayne Upson - Project Manager & Nurse

-As Project Manager no two days are the same for me.
+As Project Manager, no two days are the same.
 I mainly focus on moving the operational and strategic goals forward, along with providing guidance to the admin, operational and management teams.